 A question we often get is “Can I lose my green card if I get divorced?”
 The answer is mostly not, it depends.
 If you obtained your conditional green card through marriage to a U.S. citizen or permanent resident, and the marriage is less than 2 years at the time of filing for your green card, you will have to file an application called Removal of Conditions (I-751) before your conditional green card expires.

-The Removal of Conditions filing (I-751) is an Immigration petition typically filed jointly by the American spouse and the conditional resident spouse.
-The effect of an approved I-751 is to remove the conditions of the green card based on marriage, thus making the applicant a permanent resident thereafter.
+The Removal of Conditions filing (I-751) is an Immigration petition typically filed jointly by an American spouse and a conditional resident spouse.
+The effect of an approved I-751 is to remove the conditions of a marriage based green card, thus making the applicant a permanent resident thereafter.
 However, when there is abuse or a marriage just will not work, how can a conditional resident spouse overcome this requirement of joint filing?
-Will you lose your conditional green card because your American spouse is no longer in a relationship with you?
+Will you lose your conditional green card because you’re divorced or your American spouse is no longer in a marital relationship with you?

 Under certain circumstances, you may file for a I-751 without your spouse.
 In that case you should file a I-751 waiver, essentially asking the immigration (USCIS) to waive the joint filing requirement because of some unique circumstances such as abuse, or extreme hardship.
 This article will address what is required for the removal of conditions waiver process, as well as who qualifies for it and what you may need to prove your I-751 case.

 In the United States immigration process, if a foreign national obtains residency based on marriage to a U.S. Citizen or Permanent Resident before their 2-year wedding anniversary, he or she will receive a conditional residency instead of permanent residency.
 This means that the foreign national’s green card will expire within 2 years of their residency being approved and they will need to apply for another application called removal of conditions 3 months before the expiration date of the conditional green card.